phpwomenasia/wordpress-workshop/readme.md

 ### Other useful commands for Vagrant

-- To get inside the machine, run `vagrant ssh`
+- To access the machine, run `vagrant ssh`
 - To see the status of your vagrant box, run `vagrant global-status`.
 You should see something like this. *daab7d5* is your vagrant id number.

 ```